top of page

 • want a dog that will play fetch, etc...

-• want a dog to primarily be a house companioin.
+• want a dog to primarily be a house companion.

 • want a dog to travel everywhere with you.